 Full disclosure: I know “richardb” (although I am not at liberty to reveal his name), who credits me with taking him to his first bar in Paris (an occasion that is lost in the foggy fumes of memory), and there is even an entry on Paris Update in his book.
 The author is obviously a man of good taste.

 A Flaneur’s Guide: Paris, the Left Bank can be ordered online here.
 Special offer for Paris Update readers: 20% off the already reasonable (€11.95) cover price.
-Just type in the promotional code PU2021 when checking out to get the 20% reduction.
-The code is good until April 1, 2021.Favorite
+Just type in the promotional code LB-FEB22 when checking out to get the 20% reduction.
+The code is good through February 28, 2022.Favorite